Portuguese Duck Rice ❦ Arroz de Pato

 Arroz de pato, duck rice, is a very traditional recipe from Portugal.
 The duck is poached in water infused with ingredients to make it fragrant.
 The poaching liquid is then strained and used to cook the rice.
 The duck meat is shredded and layered in an oven casserole, topped with your favourite cured meats, like chouriço, and finished in the oven until golden.
 It is such an easy dish.
 I have added a few non-traditional touches, which make my recipe even more indulgent and delicious.
 You can use a whole duck if you wish.
-It will not alter any quanties for the recipe.
+It will not alter any quantities for the recipe.
 It will make a stronger tasting stock.
-Since duck isn't my favourite, I actually prefer a less pronounced gamey duck flavour, so I use 2 skin on breasts and 2 whole legs.
+Since duck isn't my favourite, I actually prefer a less pronounced gamey duck flavour, so I use 2 skin-on breasts and 2 whole legs.
 It is easy, faster and still yummy.

 Portuguese Duck Rice❦ Arroz de Pato

 For the poaching stock and duck prep:

 2 Skin on duck breasts